aclark4life/python-packages-doc/intro.rst

 ``pythonpackages.com`` began on October 29th, 2011 as a web front end for various command line utilities that query the `Python Package Index`_ to obtain various statistics about Python packages, like number of downloads.
-Utilities include:
+Utilities used include:

   - http://pythonpackages.com/info/vanity
   - http://pythonpackages.com/info/yolk